Mathematics and Science Academy UTB: National Honor Society

 Like many other high schools, the Mathematics and Science Academy does have a National Honor Society chapter.
 Many students are inducted into the National Honor Society their Senior year at the Academy, and most choose to actively participate in many of the volunteer opportunities offered.
 Typically holding monthly meetings, the National Honor Society of MSA has been involved in countless activities, from the Gladys Porter Zoo's annual Boo at the Zoo event, to beach cleanups at South Padre Island, and even promoting the use of reusable bags during Martin Luther King day.

 Chess Club

 President Diego Leal started the MSA Chess Club in late 2008.
 The first chess team usually met several times a week to practice tactics and strategies.
 Daniel Hung (FIDE 2100+) was, at the time, the team's chess coach.
 In the 2009 Scholastic State Tournament in Texas, the first official MSA trophy was won for 8th place.
 Recently, the team claimed 2nd place in Texas at the 2009 State Championship that occurred in late November.

 Staff

-The Math and Science Academy Staff consists of a group of three adults, that help coordinate student events, promote scholarly behavior, and push students year after year to work hard.
+The Math and Science Academy Staff consists of a group of several adults, that help coordinate student events, promote scholarly behavior, and push students year after year to work hard.